bentoml/BentoML/docs/source/deployment/sql_server.rst

     );

-Next we will create a procedure which works similar to a method(function) in python.
-We list a set of steps that will get executed when we'll use this procedure.
-We are going to use procedure get_iris_dataset to insert values in the table.
-Find more in the documentation here.
+Next create a procedure which works similar to a method(function) in python.
+List a set of steps that will get executed while using this procedure.
+Procedure `get_iris_dataset` will be used to insert values in the table.

 .. code-block:: bash